Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/get-sandbox-mvs.md

-### Get an MV Request Schema
+### Get Sandbox MVs

-Retrieves the MV request schema that defines the JSON document applications must send to do an MV.
+Retrieves the list of sandbox MVs that can be used for testing MVs in sandbox mode.
+Sandbox MVs are LP-specific.

 #### Parameters